thegymnasium/seemingly-seamless/slides-outro.md

 <!-- .slide: data-background-image="https://i.dailymail.co.uk/i/pix/2010/02/23/article-1253068-086DC3C1000005DC-407_964x584.jpg" class="" -->

-Notes:
+Notes: (Roman)
 - We built the plane, but we had to land it and retire it to the Great American Airplane Graveyard.
 - Didn't spend more than a few months flying our new jet.
-- But it flew... nay, it soared and it was seamless.
+- But it flew... nay, it soared and it was seamless (after launch, we received zero support tickets on the platform upgrade)

 ---